ZVRA — Zevra Therapeutics, Inc.

 2. Strategic Updates and Business Highlights

-- MIPLYFFA Performance: Strong commercial performance with 52 prescription enrollment forms in 2025 and 24 in Q4.
+- MIPLYFFA Performance: Strong commercial performance with 52 prescription enrollment forms in 2025, including 24 in Q4.
 Total enrollments since launch reached 161.

-- Market Expansion: MIPLYFFA has exclusivity in the U.S. until 2031, with a patent term extension under review.
-The company is expanding access through a global expanded access program (EAP) with 113 patients enrolled by year-end.
+- Market Expansion: The company is pursuing a patent term extension for MIPLYFFA and expanding access through a global expanded access program (EAP) with 113 patients enrolled.

-- Regulatory Progress: Submitted a marketing authorization application to the European Medicines Agency (EMA) and is preparing responses to a 120-day list of questions from regulators.
+- European Market: Submitted a marketing authorization application to the European Medicines Agency (EMA) and is prepared to respond to regulatory questions.
+The company is also building relationships with key opinion leaders in Europe.

-- Pipeline Development: Advancing Celiprolol for Vascular Ehlers-Danlos Syndrome (VEDS) with ongoing Phase III DISCOVER study, currently enrolling patients.
+- Pipeline Development: Advancing Celiprolol for Vascular Ehlers-Danlos Syndrome (VEDS) with 52 patients enrolled in the ongoing Phase III DISCOVER study.

 3. Forward Guidance and Outlook